spruceid/ssx/packages/ssx-server/README.md

-# SSX-Server
+# ssx-server

-SSX-Server is a server-side library made to work with the SSX client libraries.
+SSX Server is a server-side library made to work with the SSX client libraries.
 SSX-Server provides authentication and session management, which can be enabled via an ExpressJS middleware or using the methods provided on the SSXServer class.

 Full documentation for the SSX-Server SDK can be found at [docs.ssx.id](https://docs.ssx.id/readme-1#installation-on-server).